Lucsantosg/dedicated/index.md

 {{site.data.keyword.Bluemix_dedicated_notm}} includes a private catalog that brings together approved services across your public, dedicated and local deployments.
 You can even publish and manage access to your own services through the {{site.data.keyword.Bluemix_notm}} catalog.
 You have the option to decide which public services meet the requirements for your business based on your data privacy and security criteria.

-If you have a private instance of the service for your dedicated environment, you see a "Dedicated" tag with the service names in your catalog.
+If you have a private instance of the service for your dedicated environment, you see a `Dedicated` tag with the service names in your catalog.
 Similarly, if it is a custom service, meaning you used a service broker to create it, you see "Custom" listed with the service name.
 All other services listed that do not have a "dedicated" or "custom" tag are available by using syndication from {{site.data.keyword.Bluemix_notm}} Public.
 Syndicated services provide the function to create hybrid applications that consist of public and private services.

 |Service	|Available in US South region	|Available in Europe United Kingdom region |Available in Australian Sydney region|Available in Germany region|
 |:----------|:------------------------------|:------------------|:------------------|:------------------|